+Tell me about ‘Gold Dust’ and how exactly does a volumizing powder work?
 It’s a non-aerosol spray.
 But it’s not like a dry shampoo; it allows the hair to remain supple.
 French girls in particular always want that slightly lived-in look, and when the hair is over shiny, French girls despise that because they like to pretend they don’t care.
 We had to do something easy they could simply dust over.
 It has a slight gold opalescence so it gives that, then you have the extra effect of having hair that has more body and guts to it.

+Where did you get idea for the line?
 I listened to my clients to hear what they felt was missing.
 The main thing is they didn’t want anything heavy that weighed their hair down.
 We wanted to take most of the perfumes out, the allergies, and make something healthy, simple and easy to use, rather than something with 15 million ingredients.
 We have hydration and volume products, it’s easy to understand, and no-fuss packaging.
 They want to smell like their perfume, not their hairdresser.
 French women don’t want to smell like lollipops or dishwashing liquid; they want to smell like their parfum.
 So, we took everything out.
 I use a lot of bergamot though—it’s one smell French women will accept.
 Even though our products are neither feminine nor masculine.

+Speaking of French women—what is the key to success for getting that effortless French girl hair?
 It’s not about what you’re doing, it’s about what you’re not doing.
 A French girl ties her hair up in a bun, uses dry shampoo and volume powder.
 Most French girls I know wash their hair every five to seven days.
 That dry look is not a look—it actually happens.
 They wash their hair so infrequently that the color lasts, and the scalp stays moist because they barely blow dry it.
 Women hate having straight, flat-ironed hair stuck to their head; it has to have jump in it, dirty and sexy the day after, that’s why I’m in love with French hair and the international crowd that comes to see me.

+What’s your most unassuming hair trick?
 For people with coarse hair, my trick is using Elizabeth Arden 8-hour skin protectant cream.
 I put it on the tip of my finger and it heals a dry scalps.
 It doesn’t affect the blow dry.

+You’ve worked with everyone from Marion Cotillard to Charlotte Gainsbourg.
+Who else is left?
 Cate Blanchett.
 Amy Adams as well.
 I’m crazy about red hair.
 There is a lot of people.
 But between owning an apartment, dogs, and a son, it’s hard to get around to it all.